espocrm/documentation/docs/development/orm.md

 *As of v7.0.*

-An access point to read ORM metadata: entity, field, relation and index definitions.
+An access point to read ORM metadata: entity, attribute, field, relation and index definitions.

 ```php
 <?php